dsnowden25/CS5004-Midterm/Chapters/Chapter-6/Chapter_6.md

 If we were tempted to add more levels (Student → GraduateStudent → PhDStudent → ...), we'd stop and consider composition and interface use instead.

-Next up, we close out this midterm with interfaces and polymorphism.
+On that note, our next (and `final` chapter) covers interfaces and polymorphism.
 Thanks for tuning in, stay cool.

 ---